legal zoom wills and advance directives legal zoom wills and advance directives

 Passing the Notary Exam

 After finishing the education course, candidates register for the state notary exam.
 The exam tests knowledge of notary practices, legal responsibilities, and California law provisions.
-Administered by the Cooperative Personnel Services, the exam requires a passing score to move forward in the application process.
-It’s advisable for candidates to review the Notary Public Handbook before sitting for the exam to ensure preparedness.
+Administered by Cooperative Personnel Services, a passing score is required to move forward in the application process.
+Candidates should review the Notary Public Handbook before sitting for the exam to ensure preparedness.

 Submitting the Notary Public Application